 There are countless programs around the world hoping to make change, but intention doesn’t equal action.
 Despite their good intentions, people and organizations can hurt communities and causes by not fully understanding the impact of their programs.

 Grace offered charity as an example of where people might go astray by giving goods to a community and not taking a holistic view of their aid.
 Organizations can inadvertently damage existing markets by ignoring options like improving established supply chains, training people to create the products they need themselves, or setting up an infrastructure that can keep functioning after the donations dry up.

 “There’s a really big importance in taking strategies that are based in data, that are community-identified and that are culturally appropriate,” said Grace.
-“There are a lot of so

 Many of the world’s most complex problems still exist not for lack of awareness or effort, but because only the symptoms are treated.
 Intricate social issues become tangled with interconnected market forces and become incredibly difficult to address.

 “The solutions aren’t easy.
 It’s going to take collaboration; it’s going to take a lot of creativity; it’s going to take a lot of smart people.”

 The students she’s seen enter the college have been coming in with a unique take on how they fit into a global business framework.
 With access to a vast amount of information online – from expansive social networks spanning continents to cutting edge news and research – expectations on what they’ll be able to do with their degrees have risen.